Moral Repugnance: A Response to ‘Can't Kill Enough to Win? Think Again’

 Moral Repugnance: A Response to ‘Can’t Kill Enough to Win?
 Think Again’

-There are multiple ways ways to describe retired Lt.
+There are multiple ways to describe retired Lt.
 Col. David Bolgiano and John Taylor’s article in the December issue of Proceedings.

 By Lt.
 Col. Dan Sukman, U.S. Army